 Monday through Friday from 7:00 am until 7:00 pm

 We accept cash, debit cards, checks (with valid Texas ID), CareCredit, and credit cards (Visa, Mastercard, American Express, Discover).

 We do not offer payment plans or billing.
 However, we recognize that with the joys of owning a pet, there can also be unexpected occurrences.
 It is for this reason that we have partnered with Care Credit to offer other payment options to our clients.
 Please give us a call to hear about how to use this at our clinic.
 The application process is easy and can be done online at Care Credit’s website or at our office.

-Another option for your pet is to enroll them in Pet Insurance.
-It can help offset the costs associated with a pet’s routine and emergency healthcare depending on the company and plan selected.
-Please give us a call for recommendations.
 Pet Insurance does not work like human insurance.
-With Pet Insurance, you would pay your bill using one of the approved methods above.
-After paying, you will file a claim with your insurance company, and they will reimburse you for what they cover of the visit.
+With Pet Insurance, you pay your bill using one of the approved methods above.
+After paying, you will file a claim with your insurance company, and they will reimburse you for what they cover for the visit.

 What is needed for grooming?

 Any dogs or cats interested in our grooming services must be current on the routine vaccinations that we recommend.
 Please contact us for a list of those vaccines.
 Grooming is available Monday-Friday from 7:00 am – 7:00 pm by appointment only.
 Please call 281-495-9445 and speak with Theresa or Tori to schedule your appointment.